-When the Million Cat Challenge conceived its “Bad Cat Housing Challenge” at Animal Care Expo this spring, there was just one person they turned to for help in designing the “good housing” portion of the exhibit.
+When the Million Cat Challenge conceived its “Bad Cat Housing Challenge” at Animal Care Expo, there was just one person they turned to for help in designing the “good housing” portion of the exhibit.
 That was Heather E. Lewis, AIA, NCARB, of Animal Arts Design, a Colorado architecture firm exclusively dedicated to designing veterinary hospitals and animal shelters.
 We recently spoke with Lewis about the challenges facing animal shelters when they try to upgrade their housing, tips that can help them prioritize the best use of their available resources, and the problems with housing that many shelters overlook.

 Maddie’s® Shelter Medicine Program at UF (MSMP): Heather, what are some of the fundamental problems you see in existing dog and cat housing in shelters that they may not be aware are a problem?